jennyballif/jennyballif.github.io/_posts/2017-05-13-frequently-asked-questions.md

 #### WHAT KIND OF PRESENTATIONS DO YOU DO?

 All kinds.
 I've presented to whole school assemblies and to individual classrooms, and I've done lessons as short as 10 minutes and as long as 3 hours.
-I've presented to ages from pre-K to college level, and to special education students and mainstream.
+I've presented to ages from pre-K to college, but most of my visits are in elementary schools.
 Here's what I do most often:

-The school provides a cart for supplies and a schedule with lessons every 30 minutes, and I spend the day and travel from classroom to classroom.
+The school provides a cart for supplies, and I spend the day there and travel from classroom to classroom teaching lessons every 30 minutes.
 I can bring the lesson, and I have a large variety to choose from.
 Most of my prepared material teaches basic concepts in chemistry and physics.
 My tower of math knowledge is also a popular activity.

 But one of my favorite things to do is have a class pick between 3 and 5 items -- they can be anything -- and provide me with a dozen sheets of cardstock or poster board.
 After I see the items the class picked, I take about 15 minutes of preparation to draw some cartoons and design a lesson.
 Then I teach a science lesson using the supplies the class provided.